dhchenx/dhchenx.github.io/index.md

 ## Introduction

-Dr. Donghua Chen is an Assistant Professor in School of Information Technology and Management, University of International Business and Economics, Beijing, China.
+Dr. Donghua Chen is a University Lecturer in School of Information Technology and Management, University of International Business and Economics, Beijing, China.

 ## Research Areas
 Information Systems, Big Data Analystics, Medical Informatics, Natural Language Processing, and Knowledge Engineering.